-- Go to the Data Masters palette and create a new Data Master by clicking on the ‘+’ icon.
+- Go to the Data Masters palette and create a new Data Master.

-- Right click on the table and select “New column”.
+- Right click on the Data List and select “New column”.
 Hover over it with the mouse and when you see a white arrow above it, select it and place it to the furthest-left side.

-- Resize it and drag a Radio Button in the “Current_row_1” row.
+- Resize the new column and drag a Radio Button in the “Current_row_1” row.

-- Drag three Text widgets (Airline, Departing to and Terminal) and three Input Text Fields to the right of the Data List, to hold the values of the selected row.
+- Drag three Text widgets (Airline, Departing to and Terminal) and three Input Text Fields to the left of the Data List, which will hold the values of the selected row.

 - Select the Radio Button, go to the Events palette and add an “On Click” + “Set Value” event, selecting the Input Text Field next to “Airline” as the target of the action.
 For the value, click “Calculated” and then the “Add expression text”.
 You’ll see the Calculated Expression builder appear.